-I am deeply indebted to many people for their support, as friends, sleuths, teachers and much more, throughout this nightmare.
+I am deeply indebted to many people for their support as friends, sleuths, teachers and much more, throughout this nightmare.
 I truly wish I could publicly acknowledge some of their contributions.
 Unfortunately, just agreeing with me in newsgroups has been enough for Hillyard to target some people for retaliation, so naming them here would be like painting a fluorescent bullseye for him.
 You know who you are, though, so please know that you have my sincerest appreciation.
-At least I can thank Colin Hatcher (formerly of the CyberAngels, now with SafetyEd), and Jayne Hitchcock, president of Working to Halt Online Abuse, publicly.
+At least I can thank Colin Hatcher of the CyberAngels and Jayne Hitchcock, president of Working to Halt Online Abuse, publicly.

 I appreciate any information anyone can mail to me any posts forged in my name, posts or web pages referring to me, or any individual in any chat venue (IRC or other) impersonating me.
 IRC logs and copies of posts with full headers intact would be very helpful.
-Copies of any relevant web pages would also be appreciated—including screen captures showing them at the original URL is even better.
-Sightings of any activity by Hillyard on the internet, whether pertaining to us or not, are useful in finding the various accounts he's using to hide his tracks.
+Copies of any relevant web pages would also be appreciated.
+Screen captures showing them at the original URL would be even better.
+Sightings of any activity by Hillyard on the Internet, whether pertaining to us or not, are useful in finding the various accounts he's using to hide his tracks.

 If anyone has the resources to get copies of documents pertaining to Hillyard's criminal record in Florida (those legally available to the public, of course!) or elsewhere, I'd very much appreciate them.
 While the Gwinnett and Dekalb county records are easily accessible to me, records in another state are more difficult.
 He has repeatedly denied being convicted for his various crimes, and having the actual records gives my claims to the contrary much more impact.